sfc-gh-vtimofeenko/spcs-ttyd/README.md

       repository
     - `SNOWFLAKE_PASSWORD`: password for `SNOWFLAKE_USER`

-3. Run "Build and push image to Snowflake" action
+3. Run "Build and push image to Snowflake" action for the chosen image

 ## Without Github actions

 SPCS (at the time of writing) only works with `x86_64` images.
 So, on an M1 machine you would need access to a remote builder capable of building `x86_64` packages – for example a virtual machine.

+### Nix-based workflow

 The nix-based image requires [`nix`](https://nixos.org/download).